Mankell Family History

 Engebret and Karen Hjelle, c1891.
 The baby is Carl Hjelle.

 Bastina Hjelle, 12 siblings, and their parents came to the USA at different times over a span of 20 years.
-Bastina's parents came to US after Bastina and most siblings were already in the US.
+Bastina, her parents and 3 siblings (Oline, Anna, Mattias) arrived at the Port of New York on May 21, 1888 on the ship "Umbria".
+The ship departed from Liverpool, England, and Queenstown, Ireland.
+Father Ole was 70 at the time of the voyage; Mother Kjersti was age 55.
+Several siblings were already in the US.
 Bastina's parents and most of her siblings (Engrebret--son of Ole and first wife Marte, Hans, Gilbert, Christian, Oline, Mattias, Anna, Clara, Randine, Ole) settled in the Marshall County area of northern Minnesota.
 Some later moved from Marshall County: Clara to Ottertail County, Ole to Kittson County; Christian to Pennington County.

-Bastina immigrated to Kandiyohi County in 1887, and was one of the last in her family to leave Norway.
+Bastina immigrated to Kandiyohi County in 1888 and was one of the last in her family to leave Norway.
 One brother, Hans, remained in Fåvang, Norway.
 Hans then moved to his grandparents farm, took the farm name as his last name and became Hans Hjelstuen.
-Several of his descendants currently live near Fåvang and Oslo in Norway.
+Bastina settled in Arctander Township because August Christopherson paid for Bastina’s ticket to come to Kandiyohi County, with the agreement that Bastina would work at the Christopherson homestead in Arctander Township to pay off her debt.
+Before the agreement was over, Bastina and August married in 1889 and continued to live on the homestead.
+For more information, please see the Christopherson family page.)

 Bastina and 2 sisters (Martha and half-sister Marie) settled in Kandiyohi County, primarily in Arctander Township.
 Many of the descendants of these three sisters remain in area, in Arctander and Lake Andrew Townships and in the town of New London.